YuliiaAntonova/data_engineeri_itv-ghactivity/README.md

 Create a Python program by name process.py.
 We will create a function by name df_transform.
 It partitions the Dataframe using specified field.
 Call the program from app.py.
 For now review schema and data.
+Productionize Code

+Let us make necessary changes to the code so that we can run on a multinode cluster.
+Update util.py to use multi node cluster.
+Here are the commands to download the files.